-The Basel Peace Forum is intended to inspire new and unconventional ideas for peacebuilding.
-To ensure that this happens, carefully selected leading personalities and decision-makers from business, diplomacy, academia, and civil society have been invited.
-During the Basel Peace Forum, they will discuss key aspects of war and violence across sectors and how to find new ways of overcoming them.
+The Basel Peace Forum 2017 intended to inspire new and unconventional ideas for peacebuilding.
+To ensure that this happens, carefully selected leading personalities and decision-makers from business, diplomacy, academia, and civil society were invited.

 Rethinking peace – Innovating the future